Five of our most memorable experiences from five years of travel

 When we left the UK five years backs we first headed to Kathmandu in Nepal, where we stayed for seven months.
 Kirsty was still working for a UK travel company and somehow I had landed a job developing a trekking program for a local tour operator.
-During our time there, we met and were looked after by so many wonderful Nepalese – our life-long friend Bijay, Gautam; my trekking partner and our landlord Basant to name but a few.
+During our time there, we met and were looked after by so many wonderful Nepalese – our long-time friend Bijay, Gautam; my trekking partner, and our landlord Basant to name but a few.
 But a special mention must go to Santosh, my trekking porter who dutifully carried my (not so heavy) kit bag up and down 750km of trails, bought me bed tea every morning, played a wicked hand of Whist, made me laugh often and had the most wonderful, happy nature of anyone I have ever met.

 Kirsty: Discovering Burma

 We’ve been lucky enough to spend quite a lot of time in Burma/Myanmar* over the past couple of years; twice taking full advantage of the 28 days tourist visa to travel around as much of the country as possible and more recently whilst living and working in Yangon for four months, experiencing Burma from a different perspective.
 We discovered that living and working in Burma was an altogether different experience from travelling there but both rewarding in different ways.
-During our travels we made the effort to get to some of the more off the beaten path places and they were often the highlights of our travels – the mysterious temples of Mrauk U, riding the train across the Goitek viaduct and travelling from Mawlamyine to the Golden Rock pagoda.
+During our travels, we made the effort to get to some of the more off the beaten path places and they were often the highlights of our travels – the mysterious temples of Mrauk U, riding the train across the Goitek viaduct and travelling from Mawlamyine to the Golden Rock pagoda.
 And, out of the “Big Four” (Yangon, Bagan, Inle Lake and Mandalay)?
 My vote goes to Inle Lake.

-*we may have spent a lot of time there but I’m still not 100% clear on the Burma v.
+*We may have spent a lot of time there but I’m still not 100% clear on the Burma v.
 Myanmar debate!